JohnNelsonNumber2/1e-docs/TIMS/README_TIMS.md

 **M**&#8239;anagement<br>
 **S**&#8239;tudio

-**TIMS** is the IDE which instructions used by the 1E platform are written.
+**TIMS** is the IDE with which instructions used by the 1E platform are written.

 This section holds the documentation for all things related to TIMS.